 1. Invest in Some Pantyhose or Stockings

-Nothing makes a better net than stockings.
-Thanks to the fineness of the material, a pair of pantyhose or a stocking can be used to cover the lower return inlets when you change your spa’s water.
+Nothing makes a better net to help clean your spa water than stockings.
+Thanks to the fineness of the material, a pair of pantyhose or a stocking can be used to cover the lower return inlets when you change your spa water.
 This will prevent dirt and debris from floating into your filter system.

 2. Keep Tennis Balls on Hand

 It may seem like the lazy man’s way of cleaning your spa, but we’re all for saving our customers effort!
 Tennis balls are the perfect vehicle for absorbing residue and grime.

 Drop a few balls in your spa’s skimmer or even directly into your hot tub’s water.
 The fuzz of the balls will literally suck up residue from lotions and cosmetics that slide off your body into the spa.
 If you use your hot tub frequently, changing the balls out often can save you a lot of cleaning time, not to mention you’ll need fewer spa chemicals.